How to Improve Your Personal Wealth in 2021!

 ▶︎ The Marriage Allowance

-If your spouse or civil partner has an annual income below your Personal Allowance (usually £12,500) – you may benefit as a couple by taking advantage of the Marriage Allowance.
+One little-known way to improve your personal wealth is if your spouse or civil partner has an annual income below your Personal Allowance (usually £12,500).
+You may benefit as a couple by taking advantage of the Marriage Allowance.
 This allows you to transfer £1,250 of your Personal Allowance to your spouse or civil partner, which reduces their tax by up to £250 in the tax year.

 When you transfer some of your Personal Allowance to your husband, wife or civil partner you might have to pay more tax yourself, but you could still pay less as a couple.

-You can employ family members in your business and take advantage of the lower tax rates and personal allowances that may be available to your spouse, civil partner, or children.
+Another way to improve your personal wealth is by employing family members in your business.
+This takes advantage of the lower tax rates and personal allowances that may be available to your spouse, civil partner, or children.
 This arrangement can help reduce your household’s overall tax bill.

 Rules apply including that your relative has to be hired to do real work at a proper commercial wages rate and has to actually be paid.
 If they earn more than £111 per week, they’ll qualify for a basic state pension and the additional state pension.
 If they earn below £153 ,there will be no NIC liability.